floydwch/the-most-influential-developers-on-github/README.md

 ### Normalized PageRank
 Since the original PageRank is specific to a single graph, we have to find a way to combine PageRanks from multiple graphs, that is, the PageRank has to be normalized.
 The PageRank can be normalized by dividing the original PageRank by the least PageRank.
-There is a gentle introduction to [Normalized PageRank](https://people.mpi-inf.mpg.de/~kberberi/presentations/2007-www2007.pdf).
+There is a gentle introduction to the [Normalized PageRank](https://people.mpi-inf.mpg.de/~kberberi/presentations/2007-www2007.pdf).

 ## Data Insights
 *In Progress*